-In May 2013, the 66th World Health Assembly adopted resolution WHA66.12 which calls for intensified, integrated measures and planned investments to improve the health and social well-being of affected populations.
-WHO is working with Member States to ensure implementation of WHA66.12.
+In May 2013, the 66th World Health Assembly adopted resolution WHA66.12 which calls on Member States to intensify and integrate measures and plan investments to improve the health and social well-being of affected populations.
+WHO is working with Member States to ensure the implementation of WHA66.12.